 For other food products, like crackers and canned food, I recommend you to contact Lazada as the regulations can differ, especially between ASEAN countries.

-Keep in mind that Lazada states that certain food products and health supplements are banned, as indicated in the country specific lists.
+Lazada states that certain food products and health supplements are banned, as indicated in the country specific lists.

-When looking at the country specific prohibited items in the Philippines, for example, I merely found a couple of products that are prohibited.
+When looking at the country-specific prohibited items in the Philippines, for example, I merely found a couple of products that are prohibited.
 And it’s not the kind of products I normally see when selling cross-border…

 It’s strictly prohibited to sell alcohol on Lazada and you’ll not be able to sell products like wine, beer, or whiskey.
+Countries such as Indonesia and Malaysia are more regulated when it comes to the sale of alcohol as well.

 2. Country-specific prohibited items